February 11, 2019

 - Body aches or chills

 Generally speaking, the infection itself is mild, but it's painful nonetheless.
-There may also be more severe cases, during which you may encounter a loss of appetite, a high fever, and difficulty swallowing or breathing.
+In more severe cases of strep throat, you may encounter a loss of appetite, a high fever, and difficulty swallowing or breathing.
 Emergency care should be sought in these cases.

-It's tough to determine whether or not you have strep throat because it may share symptoms with other conditions.
+Often, strep throat symptoms are common for other conditions, too, making it tough to determine if you have it.
 The best way to confirm your suspicions is by visiting your doctor or a healthcare professional, who will likely examine your throat and lymph nodes.
 They'll want to know more about your symptoms and history with strep throat.
 Your healthcare provider may also take a swab from the back of your throat for further analysis.

 There are two common tests used to diagnose strep throat – a rapid antigen test and a throat culture.
 The first one is just that – a rapid, fast test that'll have results in minutes after swabbing the back of your throat.
 Aka, you're back on the couch watching re-runs of your favorite show faster.
 As for the throat culture, it may take several days for results to come back.
 Similar to the other test, though, a swab is taken from the back of your throat and tonsils.

 So what happens when you are diagnosed with strep?
-The good news is that since strep throat is a bacterial infection there are antibiotics, like penicillin or amoxicillin that your doctor can prescribe to get you on the mend.
+Good news!
+Since strep throat is a bacterial infection your doctor can prescribe antibiotics, like penicillin or amoxicillin to get you on the mend.
 Medicine can help lessen both the duration of your illness and contagious period as well as help to prevent some complications of strep, most notably rheumatic heart disease.
 If you're considering making any plans, keep in mind that you should avoid contact with anyone for at least 24 hours after you start taking the antibiotics.
 Strep throat can be highly contagious, and that 24-hour period will help protect you and others from the unpleasant illness.

 While you wait to feel better, there are measures you can take at home to get you or your child back to your normal, healthy selves.
-Consider these tips the next time you or a loved one has strep throat, though you should consult with your primary care physician before using these in small children:
+Consider these strep throat remedies the next time you or a loved one has this illness:

 - Cool liquids can help soothe the throat and keep you hydrated